fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.
+> We recommend to copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains files of the `Vue-FusionCharts` wrapper under `fusioncharts-suite-xt > integrations > vue` folder.